 On the Atlantic Coast, Miami is on the extreme southern tip of the state in Miami-Dade County.
 It’s close to a lot of well-known hotspots like West Palm Beach and Fort Lauderdale.
 It’s also the jumping-off point for the Florida Keys.

 Tampa and the Tampa Bay area cover more space geographically than Miami.
 However, Miami’s population is larger.
-The population in Tampa is just under 400,000, and Miami’s is 486,000.
+The population in Tampa is just under 400,000, and Miami’s is over 450,000.
 The only city in Florida larger than Miami by population is Jacksonville.

 Cost of Living